Sudbury man charged in deadly assault in Barrie, Ont.

 Witnesses told CTV News the argument was over drugs.

-The victim was rushed to the hospital, where he was pronounced dead.
+The victim, identified as Ron Peterson, was rushed to the hospital, where he was pronounced dead.

 Top Stories